ppxb/pandora-next/README.md

 > Made by Vue and Vite.

-Pandora is a text-based (maybe future will be multi-player online) RPG idle game.You can built your own build in this game by unique legendary euqipment and role's skill.Enjoy it.
+Pandora is a text-based (maybe future will be multi-player online) RPG idle game.You can built your own build in this game by unique legendary euqipment and role's skill.

+Enjoy it.

 > 💡 Notice: Now this game is under developing at early phase.